linode/docs/docs/guides/development/javascript/using-nodejs-typescript-and-expressjs/index.md

     {{< /file >}}

     {{< note >}}
 When the `tsconfig.json` file is created, several options are commented out.
-You can uncomment the settings that you want to provide values for.
+You can leave the settings as they are, but for more complex project, you can uncomment the necessary settings.
     {{</ note >}}

     The generated `tsconfig.json` file contains various default settings.
 You can learn more about each setting in [TypeScript's TSConfig Reference documentation](https://www.staging-typescript.org/tsconfig).
 Unless you have reasons to change the `target` and `module` settings, you should leave those as they are defined.
 Likewise, keep `strict` set to `true` to ensure that your application uses strict type checking.
 Also, keep `esModuleInterop` set to `true` to ensure that you obtain full interoperability.